Applying to The Atlantis Fellowship

 To officially enroll, the Fellow completes the following steps:

 Note: Until enrollment is officially submitted and approved, there is no penalty for changing your Fellowship.
 After registering, you are committed to that particular Fellowship (location, dates, and fees).
-There is a $500 program change fee due to the logistical costs of making changes.
+If you wish to change Fellowship programs, there is an additional $900 enrollment fee due to the logistical costs of making changes.

 Your Admissions Coordinator is your best resource for answering any questions that you and your family have during the enrollment process.